kalliope-project/kalliope/kalliope/neurons/settings/README.md

 ```

 ## Notes

-It is not possible to update the REST API config nor the ressources path nor the cache path for tts.
+>**Note:** It is not possible to update the REST API config nor the ressources path nor the cache path for tts.

+>**Note:** Changes made to the settings from this neuron are not persistent.
+Settings will be loaded again following the yaml file at the next start of Kalliope.